-RIL USA, Inc., (the Company) a Delaware Corporation, was formed on March 16, 2005, is a wholly owned subsidiary of erstwhile, Reliance Holding USA, Inc. On February 14, 2020, the entire shareholding of the Company was transferred from its erstwhile holding company "Reliance Holding USA" (RHUSA) to a fellow subsidiary "Reliance Marcellus LLC" as a part of internal restructuring.
-Reliance Industries Limited, India (RIL) continues to remain the ultimate holding company.
+RIL USA, Inc., ("the Company") a Delaware Corporation, was formed on March 16, 2005, is a wholly owned subsidiary of Reliance Marcellus LLC, whose ultimate holding company is Reliance Industries Limited, an Indian listed Company.

-The Company is engaged in the commercialization of gasoline and blended gasoline products in the United States and Caribbean markets and domestic spot trading with third-party companies.
+The Company is engaged in the commercialization of gasoline and blended gasoline products in the United States and Caribbean markets.
+The Company engage in domestic spot trading with third-party companies and trading of Ethane.
 The Company takes ownership of the products upon purchase, is responsible for providing goods to the customers, establishes pricing, and bears the customer's credit risk.
-The Company leases storage tanks at New York Harbor for inventory storage and blending.
+The Company leases storage tanks at New York Harbor, Gulf Coast and Bahamas for inventory storage and blending.